Celsius Network: Reaction to collapse

 Celsius's bankruptcy filing ascribed its $1.2 billion deficit to a modern version of a bank run, in which depositors, anxious about the security of their funds, try to withdraw their funds in great numbers.
 One critic of Celsius told CBS News, "This was yet another bank run.
 You're not reinventing anything here.
 They were promoting their services as a better savings account but in the end you're just another unsecured lender."

 The sudden end to customer withdrawals and subsequent bankruptcy led some commentators to highlight the lack of deposit insurance in the cryptocurrency sector.
 Celsius's terms of use permitted the company to halt trading for its users.
 Without deposit insurance, no entity is obligated to compensate Celsius's users or to prioritize them more highly than its investors should the company enter liquidation.
 Securities regulators in five U.S. states announced investigations into Celsius's withdrawal freeze within three days of the company's announcement.
 Federal entities such as the Federal Deposit Insurance Corporation (FDIC) had considered extending deposit insurance to stablecoin investors, but no FDIC protections for crypto investors existed at the time of Celsius's withdrawal freeze.

-Celsius's collapse exemplified what one commentator called a "pervasive problem in the crypto industry, where financial services that claim to be decentralized ... are actually centralized entities, with the power to control the flow of crypto assets."
+Celsius's collapse exemplified what one commentator called a "pervasive problem in the crypto industry, where financial services that claim to be decentralized … are actually centralized entities, with the power to control the flow of crypto assets."
 The bankruptcies of centralized cryptocurrency financial institutions like Celsius led some investors to lose trust in centralized storage and to move their funds onto hardware cryptocurrency wallets.

+After the company collapsed, the United States Department of Justice charged Alex Mashinsky, its former CEO, with seven counts of fraud, conspiracy, and market manipulation; he originally pleaded not guilty to these charges.
+In December 2024, he pleaded guilty to two counts of fraud, and agreed to forfeit $48 million in gains associated with manipulating the price of the company's CEL token.
+In May 2025, he was sentenced to 12 years in prison.